Equalizing self and others

 Equalizing self and others: ultimate level

-Now we’re going to go to the last three in the seven points of equalizing self and others.
+Now we’re going to go to the last three in the nine points of equalizing self and others.
 The last three points are looking at things from the ultimate viewpoint.
 So, here we’re going to start bringing in more of the perspective that things do not exist in the way they appear.
 The first point under this is that if there were real, inherently existent friends, enemies and strangers, like our mind believes, then the Buddha would see them.

 Buddha is omniscient, right?
 Buddha doesn’t have any mistaken consciousnesses, not one single mistaken consciousness.
 So, if there were people who were inherently friends, inherently enemies, inherently strangers—in other words, people who were inherently worthy of our attachment, worthy of our anger, and worthy of our apathy—then the Buddha should definitely see those same people as friends, enemies and strangers.